 Click here for a list of attorneys who practice in Business Litigation.

 We don’t just dabble in insurance recovery.
 It’s a big part of what we do and who we are.
-In fact, three of the first fourteen lawyers to be designated by the Ohio State Bar Association as certified specialists in insurance coverage law practice in our firm.
+In fact, two of the first fourteen lawyers to be designated by the Ohio State Bar Association as certified specialists in insurance coverage law practice in our firm.
 An insurance practice of this range and depth explains why even the youngest lawyers in our insurance recovery group are experienced beyond their years.

 We represent policyholders against insurers on a wide array of insurance policies.
 We have handled significant matters as lead counsel across the country, often representing Fortune-ranked corporations.
 We are proud to have helped shape the law on key issues, including those relating to the transferability of insurance rights in corporate transactions (Pilkington N. Am., Inc. v.
 Travelers Cas. & Sur.
 Co., 112 Ohio St.3d 482, 861 N.E.2d 121 (2006)) and forum battles involving lawsuits proceeding simultaneously in more than one jurisdiction Continental Insurance Company v.
 Honeywell International Inc., et. al., 406 N.J.
 Super.
 156, 967 A.2d 315 (2009)).

 We are adept at untangling even the most complicated corporate lineage because we understand that the shape of a long-forgotten historical transaction can have a dramatic impact on an insurance claim.
 We understand the financial ramifications of retros, captives, and fronting policies.
 And we understand that positions taken in insurance coverage actions can affect related litigation, requiring us to work well with counsel in the underlying litigation.

 We write and lecture on cutting-edge insurance coverage issues.
 And we are actively involved in state and national insurance-related groups, keeping us in touch with brokers, forensic accountants, risk managers, and data management and analysis experts.